1stOfHisGame/project-tab-erp-vit/README.md

 - Online record for all Final Year Projects
 - Guide can edit the status and comment on weekly work
 - HOD can view status of all projects pertaining to his/her respective department
-# Setting up this locally
+# Setup
-- CLone this repository on your localhost
+- Clone this repository on your localhost
 - Use phpmyadmin to import the SQL database